Kris Renton: Scottish junior football

 In January 2010, he was released by Norwich City and returned to his hometown, joining Scottish junior club Musselburgh Athletic.
 Renton helped Musselburgh to the Scottish Junior Cup final in 2010–11 before joining East Superleague champions Bonnyrigg Rose Athletic in June 2012.
 He moved on to local rivals Newtongrange Star in July 2014.

 Scottish lower divisions

 In June 2016, Renton signed for recently relegated Scottish League Two side Cowdenbeath.

 After impressing in his performances for Cowdenbeath, Renton was signed by Scottish League One club Alloa Athletic on 1 June 2017.
 He left the club in May 2018 following their promotion to the Scottish Championship.

 In May 2018, Renton once again signed for Cowdenbeath.
 On 24 February 2022, Renton left the club after his contract was cancelled by mutual consent.

 On 25 February 2022, Renton signed for East of Scotland League Premier Division side Tranent Juniors.

+From summer 2023 onwards he has ended up at Musselburgh Athletic then retired and joined their backroom coaching staff at the club where he was born.